nsnam/ns-3-dev-git/src/spectrum/doc/spectrum.rst

 * other channel parameters

-The ThreeGppChannelMatrix objects are saved in the map m_channelMap and updated when the coherence time expires, or in case the LOS/NLOS channel condition changes.
+The ChannelMatrix objects are saved in the map m_channelMap and updated when the coherence time expires, or in case the LOS/NLOS channel condition changes.
 The coherence time can be configured through